tdawnsugrue/pangenome-graphs/md/431asgn.md

 				- found this generally produced appropriate questions
             - weakly supervised text generation algorithm
 	            - encodes query; with k aspects, (using an arbitrary ) then feeds into a decoder which __generates questions__.
-	            - *weak supervision* in this case is the template-completion model discussed above.
+	            - *weak supervision* in this case is the templatePOSSIBLY: look into the SC model's effectiveness
+        - see if SC can be tweaked to get improved response.
+So basically we are either reducing garbage at one end, or the other
+        ​￼- Maybe also speed improvements for the model?
+Not relevant for archives specifically, but would be useful for open collections
+	        - Since filtering models (see d2q-- are often expensive @ indexing time...)
+	- ALSO ALSO could see how filtering eg in A & C affects query reformulation?
+Not sure on this one really... just an idea.
+    - ALSO POSSIBLY: option B-completion model discussed above.
 	            - Outputs of this are *noisy*.
 So implements a "Query Clarification Maximisation" model (reward-function-ish) to remove noise e.g. common training questions, etc.
 		            - Give a brief?
 (2-3 sentence) overview of how this works?
 	- Requires query reformulation data (lack of this is part of the reason why this corner of IR is not so well studied); in this case they used reformulation data from bing search query logs in a 1.5y period (US market)